 It may sound strange to you, but Parisian cemeteries are certainly represented here.
 They are like works of art where many famous personalities are buried.

 The most famous cemetery is the Père-Lachaise Cemetery, where Edith Piaf, Frédéric Chopin, Jim Morrison and Oscar Wilde rest.
-Another is Cimetière du Montparnasse near the Luxembourg Gardens or Cimetière de Montmartre in the district of the same name.
+Another is the Cimetière du Montparnasse near the Luxembourg Gardens or the Cimetière de Montmartre in the same district.

 17. Free city museums